idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/step08_abtr.md

 ### Notes

-- Set `new_boundary` to same value as outer boundary in `Mesh/core/external_boundary_name` to update the outer boundary sideset along the location of deleted assemblies
+- Set [!param](/Mesh/BlockDeletionGenerator/new_boundary) to same value as outer boundary in `Mesh/core/external_boundary_name` to update the outer boundary sideset along the location of deleted assemblies

 ### Example